DataStax-Academy/zdm-scenario-katapod/step4.md

 This will provision, configure and start the ZDM proxy, one container per instance (in this exercise there'll be a single instance, `zdm-proxy-container`).
-Once this is done, you can check a new container is listed in the output of
+Once this is done, you can check the new container is listed in the output of

 ```bash
 ### host